will-lumley/FaviconFinder/README.md

 Why not just download the file that exists at `https://site.com/favicon.ico`?
 There are multiple places that a developer can place there favicon, not just at the root directory with the specific filename of `fav.ico`.
 FaviconFinder handles the dirty work for you and iterates through the numerous locations that the favicon could be located at, and simply delivers the image to you in a closure, once the image is found.

 FaviconFinder will:
 - [x] Detect the favicon in the root directory of the URL provided
 - [x] Will automatically check if the favicon is located within the root URL if the subdomain failed (Will check `https://site.com/favicon.ico` if `https://subdomain.site.com/favicon.ico` fails)
 - [x] Detect and parse the HTML at the URL for the declaration of the favicon
-- [x] Is able to read the favicon URL, even if it's a relative URL to the subdomain that you're querying
+- [x] Resolve the favicon URL for you, even if it's a relative URL to the subdomain that you're querying
 - [x] Allow you to prioritise which format of favicon you would like served
+- [x] Detect and parse web application manifest JSON files for favicon locations

 To do:
-- [ ] Detect and parse web application manifest JSON files
 - [ ] Detect and parse web application Microsoft browser configuration XML

 ## Usage